 Project impacts to likely species credit species are outlined in Table 6-4.
-Although these species were not identified on site during field investigations, their presence could not be discounted based on habitat constraints or timing of field survey.
-Only the Kurnell site has been assessed as containing habitat for species credit species.
-Project impacts to these species are to be addressed through species credits.
-Two of the species listed in Table 6-4, Large -eared Pied Bat and Eastern Cave Bat, are considered at risk of SAII should breeding habitat be present within the area impacted by the project.
-Given no breeding habitat for these species is present an SAII assessment under Section 9 of the BAM is not required.
+These impacts are to be addressed through species credits.
+Two of the species listed in Table 6-4, Large-eared Pied Bat and Eastern Cave Bat, are considered at risk of SAII should breeding habitat be present within the area impacted by the project.
+Given no breeding habitat for these species is present an SAII assessment under Section 9 of the BAM (DPIE, 2020a) is not required.